eclipse-thingweb/node-wot/packages/binding-opcua/README.md

 The `examples/src/opcua` folder contains a set of typescript demo that shows you how to define a thing description containing OPCUA Variables and methods.

--   `demo-opcua1.ts` shows how to define and read a OPCUA variable in WoT.
+-   `demo-opcua1.ts` shows how to define and read an OPC-UA variable in WoT.
--   `demo-opcua2.ts` shows how to subscriibe to OPCUA variable in WoT.
+-   `demo-opcua2.ts` shows how to subscribe to an OPC-UA variable in WoT.
 -   `opcua-coffee-machine-demo.ts` demonstrates how to define and invoke OPCUA methods as WoT actions.

 ### Form extensions